 There are a number of variations.
 I'll list these below and point out the specifics of each:

 The Thinline is a semi-hollow body electric guitar with an 'F' hole featured above the bridge pickup.
 There are two main variations on the Thinline with a single-coil version and a version that utilizes Humbucking pickups and featuring a solid body.
-Most people refer to these as the Super Tele.
+Most people refer to these as the Super T.

 Similar to the Thinline with humbuckers.
 The major difference being a larger headstock.